Also the Greek hydrology professor Demetris Koutsoyiannis echoes this idea and seems to think that consensus is a bad thing (my emphasis):

 You could thus say that peer review of an article, is a first step on the credibility ladder.
 The longer an idea holds, the more people have invested more time in studied it from many different angles, the more credibility an idea gains.
 A consensus among the people that actually studied the problem is stronger than a consensus among people that did not.
 In this respect, I value the IPCC reports, where groups of experts described our current understanding, a better information source on the consensus as the counting of scientific articles performed in The Consensus Project.
 Most of the scientists acknowledging the climate consensus, will not have studied the problem in much detail.

 Credibility, makes the probability that a theory is wrong smaller.
 Consequently, it also makes the honour of finding a problem larger.
 There is nothing more beautiful for a scientist as to destroy a consensus, no better way to show that you are a good scientist.
 In principle, the bigger the consensus, the better.
 However, the bigger the consensus, the more difficult is will also likely be to find a problem with it.
 Thus you need some confidence if you go after a big one.
 It is likely smart to build your scientific career on a mixture of problems with varying degrees of difficulty, only trying to destroy century old theories is a high-risk strategy.
-Often it is possible to first build up evidence for a smaller question, before you go for the big kill.
+Next to making a portfolio, a productive strategy is to first build up evidence for a smaller question, before you go for the big kill.

 Just as an expert can ignore peer-review and simply judge ideas from the non-reviewed literature himself, there is no reason whatsoever to respect the consensus opinion in the field you are working in.
 If you have a good idea and strong arguments why the consensus is wrong, go for it!
 If a new idea requires the consensus of one or even neighbouring fields to be wrong as well, the situation becomes complicated.
 That would require a lot of study to become expert in those other fields and quite likely in the end you will not find the hole you need in their consensus.
 If you have nothing else to work on or the consequences would be enormous, by all means try it, but I would not prioritize pursuing such an idea.